Skip to content

 NOTE

-You can use short or long command option, for example:
+You can use short or long command options, for example:

 xmake f or xmake config.